netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 will be disabled if Cash On Delivery is not available for the selected delivery address.

-The customer can also click on the link "Or as an alternative choose a shipment to a Parcelstation or a Post Office".
-This will lead the customer back to the second checkout step (shipping address) to select a DHL location, in case the customer didn't know this possibility existed.
-If the module "DHL Locationfinder" is installed, the checkbox for using the Location Finder will be activated.
+The customer can click on the link "Or as an alternative choose a shipment to a Parcelstation or a Post Office".
+This will lead the customer back to the checkout step *Shipping address* to select a DHL location.
+If the module "DHL Locationfinder" is installed, the checkbox for using the Location Finder will be activated by default.

 .. raw:: pdf